 The Not Alone Report conducted by the White House in 2014 found that 1 in 5 women are sexually assaulted in college.
 Unfortunately, attitudes and behavior change very slowly.
 So even though many campuses are putting in place prevention programs to try and change the predominating culture that is around us, it’s important for women to protect themselves.

 The New Agenda outlines 10 dating safety tips for young women in college, including:

 - Make sure that your cell phone is fully charged before you leave for your date.

 - Never leave your drink unattended.
 If you start to feel any of these symptoms while drinking, stop drinking and call a friend and/or 911.

 - Don’t be afraid to say NO and don’t feel pressured to do things that you don’t want to.

-Many college campuses now offer self defense classes for women.
-If your college doesn’t, Rape Agression Defense (R.A.D.)
+Many college campuses now offer self-defense classes for women.
+If your college doesn’t, Rape Aggression Defense (R.A.D.)
 Systems is a network of dedicated instructors with programs across the U.S. and internationally.
-They offer classes for women, children, men and seniors.
+They offer classes for women, children, men, and seniors.

-With online dating there have been occurrences in which individuals have portrayed themselves in a false manner in order to lure in and attack LGBT members.
+With online dating, there have been occurrences in which individuals have portrayed themselves in a false manner in order to lure in and attack LGBTQ members.